-Harvard Law School professor emeritus and liberal Democrat Alan Dershowitz says of Feinstein’s play: “When it’s a white man being accused by the Left of sexual offenses, all the rules are called off.
+Harvard Law School professor emeritus and leftist Democrat Alan Dershowitz says of Feinstein’s play: “When it’s a white man being accused by the Left of sexual offenses, all the rules are called off.
 The rules of presumption of innocence, the rules of due process — ‘we know he’s guilty because he’s a white man, she’s a woman, she’s a survivor,’ that’s the end of the inquiry.”

 Instead, soon after receiving the letter, Feinstein suggested that Ford lawyer up, recommending Debra Katz, a hardcore Beltway Democrat specializing in sexual harassment.
 Katz and other Democrats then huddled with Ford, coaching her on how to proceed and, among other things, having her take a two-question polygraph examination, which determined only that Ford believed the story she had crafted.

 Astoundingly, when asked about the leak at the close of Judge Kavanaugh’s testimony, Feinstein looked flustered, and after asserting that her staff did not leak the letter, she actually had the unmitigated audacity to blame Ford — to blame the “victim.”

 It’s now clear that Feinstein had no intention of maintaining Ford’s “privacy” and that she scripted the entire charade.

 It is Feinstein and Schumer who should be investigated by the FBI to determine the sequence of events and motives behind the leaked contents of Ford’s letter.
 Those actions likely warrant felony charges by those who perpetrated the leak, however Feinstein would have used cut-outs in order to provide herself plausible deniability.